admos98/business-intelligence-v4-beta/README.md

 # Business Intelligence for Mehrnoosh's Cafe

-This is a full-stack, AI-powered purchasing and analysis tool built with React, Vercel Serverless Functions, and using a GitHub Gist as a database.
+This is a full-stack, AI-powered purchasing and analysis tool built with React, Vite, Vercel Serverless Functions, and using a GitHub Gist as a database.

 ## Features